What starts here changes the world - The University of Texas at Austin

 • Understanding and working with the "Use of Self" model of training at CMHC

-All practicum students at CMHC participate in individual therapy training and may have the option of receiving group therapy training.
+All practicum students at CMHC participate in individual counseling training and may have the option of receiving group interventions training.

-The practicum at CMHC consists of a designated block of time (a minimum of 8 hours per week) of direct clinical experiences.
-Students may choose to emphasize individual therapy and thus dedicate all of their clinical hours to this activity, or they may schedule a lower number of individual clients in order to gain experience in co-leading a group.
-Students may also increase the number of hours (beyond the 8 hour minimum) in order to incorporate more individual clinical time, or to add a group experience.
-Including direct clinical services, supervision, seminar, and case management time, the total minimum commitment to the practicum is 13 hours per week.
-(Please note that the specific structure of the practicum is subject to change)
+The counseling practicum at CMHC consists of a combination of time dedicated to direct clinical services, individual and group supervision, participation in a weekly seminar, and additional hours for documentation and other administrative tasks.
+The designated block of direct clinical service time is a minimum of 8 hours per week.
+Students may choose to emphasize individual counseling and thus dedicate all of their clinical hours to this activity, or they may schedule a lower number of individual counseling hours in order to gain experience in co-leading a group.
+Students may also increase the number of hours (beyond the 8 hour minimum) in order to incorporate more individual clinical time, or to add a group experience, with the approval of the Practicum Coordinator and the student’s supervisor.
+Including direct clinical services, supervision, seminar, and administrative time, the total minimum commitment to the practicum is 13 hours per week.
+(Please note that the specific structure of the practicum is subject to change.)

-Each trainee is expected to provide a minimum of six hours per week for individual psychotherapy sessions.
-Given the variability in attendance rates and the fact that clients may be seen less frequently than every week, the size of trainees' caseloads varies.
+Each trainee is expected to provide a minimum of six hours per week for individual counseling sessions.
+Given the variability in attendance rates and the fact that some clients may be seen less frequently than every week, the size of trainees' caseloads varies.
+Practicum students at CMHC have the opportunity to gain experiences working with clients in designated single-session appointments and in brief (2-6 session) counseling.

-Each practicum student will receive 1.5-2 hours per week of one-to-one individual therapy supervision.
+Each practicum student will receive 2 hours per week of one-to-one individual supervision focused on their individual counseling cases.
 Supervision consists of various elements, including case review and consultation, joint observation of video recorded clinical sessions, exploration of practicum therapists' reactions to clinical relationships, and issues related to professional development.
 Supervision is tailored to each student's needs.

-Supervisory assignments are made at the beginning of each semester by the Practicum Training Director in consultation with CMHC staff members and other mental health professionals, and with trainee input, to help maximize learning and growth and to minimize the impact of dual-role issues.
-In the Fall semester, each practicum student is supervised by a licensed member (either a licensed professional counselor, a social worker, or a psychologist) of the CMHC staff.
+Supervisory assignments are made at the beginning of each semester by the Practicum Training Coordinator in consultation with CMHC staff members and other mental health professionals, and with trainee input, to help maximize learning and growth and to minimize the impact of dual-role issues.
+In the Fall semester, each practicum student is supervised by a clinical member (either a licensed psychologist, psychology fellow, licensed professional counselor, or licensed clinical social worker) of the CMHC staff.
 During the Spring semester, most practicum students are supervised directly by psychology interns.

 During each semester, trainees may participate as co-leaders of a group experience offered at the CMHC.
 Interested trainees will be matched with a CMHC staff member, who will serve as the trainee's group supervisor and co-leader.
 Throughout the practicum, trainees who choose this option will gain experience as a co-leader and will receive one hour of supervision weekly, in addition to the direct supervision provided during group sessions.
-In addition, for one semester of the practicum, the trainee may have the opportunity to observe a psychotherapy process group and participate in weekly discussions related to this experience.
-The group psychotherapy portion of the practicum is optional, and availability to participate may vary, depending on the number of groups offered each semester.
+The group intervention portion of the practicum is optional, and availability to participate may vary, depending on the number of groups offered each semester.

 Practicum Seminar / Group Supervision

 Each practicum trainee is expected to attend the seminar every week for the duration of the practicum.
-The seminar is scheduled during the early part of Monday afternoons.
+The seminar is typically scheduled Friday mornings from 9-10:30am.
 Practicum students are asked to arrange their course schedule in order to include the seminar.
 Practicum trainees are able to adjust almost every other aspect of this training experience to fit their academic schedule.

-The two-semester seminar provides an opportunity for practicum students to be guided by a senior staff psychologist as they process with, learn from, share with, and teach each other..
-We will cover a range of clinical and diversity topics, utilize case presentations and consultations, and have guest speakers to introduce and discuss several critical concepts in therapeutic practice.
-Various collaborative learning methods may be used in the seminar to foster cohesiveness, mutual learning, and respect for diverse theoretical and worldviews.
+The two-semester seminar provides an opportunity for practicum students to be guided by a senior staff psychologist as they process with, learn from, share with, and teach each other.
+As part of practicum students’ academic preparation, we will cover a range of clinical topics including understanding the intersection of identity and mental health, utilize case presentations and consultations, and have guest speakers to introduce and discuss several critical concepts in therapeutic practice.
+Various collaborative learning methods may be used in the seminar to foster cohesiveness, mutual learning, and respect for various theoretical and worldviews.

-Time Allocation for the Psychotherapy Practicum at CMHC
+Time Allocation for the Counseling Practicum at CMHC

 Activity Time Allotted